- 3-Minute Article

 - What strategies can I put in place now for a future downturn?

-At some point in the last decade, you have likely heard the term “bull market.”
-It refers to the generally positive performance and upward price trajectory of the stock market, in this case, since 2009.
-There have been several bull markets, but the current one is considered unusual because of its duration.
-In fact, this is the longest bull market in history.1 Its opposite is a “bear market,” which is characterized by sustained negative performance of the stock market.
-The last bear market in the U.S. was the 2007-2009 financial crisis.2
+You have likely heard the terms “bull market” and “bear market.”
+Bull market refers to the generally positive performance and upward price trajectory of the stock market.
+Its opposite is a “bear market,” which is characterized by sustained negative performance of the stock market.

 2. Market performance is only one indicator of economic health.
 Other vital signs include things like GDP (gross domestic product), employment rate, and interest rates.
 Taken together, economic indicators paint a picture of the status of the economy and can provide insight for both businesses and individuals to make financial decisions.